-9 I. RSA 318-F:15, IX, as inserted by section 9 of this act, shall take effect upon certification 10 by the attorney general of New Hampshire to the director of the office of legislative services and the 11 secretary of state that the conduct allowed by that paragraph has become legal under the United 12 States Code.
+I. RSA 318-F:15, IX, as inserted by section 9 of this act, shall take effect upon certification by the attorney general of New Hampshire to the director of the office of legislative services and the developing and implementing a public education campaign prior to initiation of retail sales.